eclipse-vertx/vert.x/new/core_manual_js.md

     var server = new vertx.HttpServer();

-    var sockJSServer = new vertx.SockJSServer(server);

-    var handler = new vertx.SockJSBridgeHandler();

-    handler.addPermitted(
+    new vertx.SockJSBridge(server, {prefix : '/eventbus'},
+      [
         // Let through any messages sent to 'demo.orderMgr' {
           address : 'demo.orderMgr'
         },
         // Allow calls to the address 'demo.persistor' as long as the messages
         // have an action field with value 'find' and a collection field with value
         // 'albums'
         {
           address : 'demo.persistor',
           match : {
             action : 'find',
             collection : 'albums'
           }
         },
         // Allow through any message with a field `wibble` with value `foo`.
         {
           match : {
             wibble: 'foo'
           }
         }

-    );

-    sockJSServer.installApp({prefix : '/eventbus'}, handler);
+      ]);

     server.listen(8080);

-To let all messages through you can add an empty permitted entry:
+To let all messages through you can specify an array with a single empty JSON object which will match all messages.

-     handler.addPermitted({});
+     new vertx.SockJSBridge(server, {prefix : '/eventbus'}, [{}]);

 **Be very careful!**

 # File System

 Vert.x lets you manipulate files on the file system.
-All file system operations are asynchronous and take a handler function as the last argument.
+File system operations are asynchronous and take a handler function as the last argument.
 This function will be called when the operation is complete, or an error has occurred.
 The first argument passed into the callback is an exception, if an error occurred.
 This will be `null` if the operation completed successfully.
 If the operation returns a result that will be passed in the second argument to the handler.

+# Synchronous forms

+For convenience, we also provide synchronous forms of most operations.
+It's highly recommended the asynchronous forms are always used for real applications.

+The synchronous form does not take a handler as an argument and returns its results directly.
+The name of the synchronous function is the same as the name as the asynchronous form with `Sync` appended.

 ## copy